f4exb/sdrangel/Readme.md

 <h2>Windows distributions</h2>

-This is the archive of the complete binary distribution that expands to the `sdrangel64` directory for the 64 bit version and `sdrangel` for the 32 bit version.
+This is the archive of the complete binary distribution that expands to the `sdrangel64` directory.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

 <h2>Debian distributions</h2>

-It is provided in the form of .deb packages for x86_64 architectures with SSE 4.1 support or ARMv7l architectures with Neon support.
+It is provided in the form of .deb packages for x86_64 architectures with SSE 4.1 support.

-Please note that the ARM version is quite experimental and may or may not work depending on the hardware (it is very slow and unusable on a RPi3 for example).
-From release v3.5.1 there is no more ARMv7 distributions.

 Install it as usual for .deb packages: